owanturist/react-hook-window/README.md

 containerSize: number
 ```

 It defines a size of a container in pixels determines the number of items visible at any given time.
 The value represents either height for vertical or width for horizontal [layouts][list-layout].

 > 💬 The hook does not read container size from DOM node properties, so the value must represent the actual size of the given container.

-> 💡 You can use any approach ([search for `use size react`][npm:use-size-react]) to determine the size of a container in case it's unknown or changes dynamically - the hook re-calculates output when the value changes.
+> 💡 You can use any approach ([search for `use size react`][npm:use-size-react]) to determine the size of a container in case it’s unknown or changes dynamically - the hook re-calculates output when the value changes.
 See the example of [unknown][todo] and [dynamic][todo] container sizes.

-> 💡 it's recommended to use debouncing/throttling of the container size in case of high-frequency changes to gain better performance.
+> 💡 it’s recommended to use debouncing/throttling of the container size in case of high-frequency changes to gain better performance.
 See the [example][todo] of throttling the size value.

 ### `UseWindowedListOptions.itemSize`

 It defines a size of an item in pixels.
-The value represents either items' height for vertical or width for horizontal [layouts][list-layout].
+The value represents either items’ height for vertical or width for horizontal [layouts][list-layout].

 In cases when all items have the same size, it can define it as a constant number:

 ```ts
 itemSize: number
 ```

-But if items have unknown or different sizes, it could be defined as a function, returning an item's height by its index:
+But if items have unknown or different sizes, it could be defined as a function, returning an item’s height by its index:

 ```ts
 itemSize: (index: number) => number
 ```

 > 💬 The hook does not read items size from DOM nodes properties, so the value must represent the actual size of the given items.

-> 💡 You can use any approach ([search for `use size react`][npm:use-size-react]) to determine the size of a container in case it's unknown or changes dynamically - the hook re-calculates output when the value changes.
+> 💡 You can use any approach ([search for `use size react`][npm:use-size-react]) to determine the size of a container in case it’s unknown or changes dynamically - the hook re-calculates output when the value changes.
 See the example of [unknown][todo] and [dynamic][todo] container sizes.

 > 💡 The `itemSize` function should always return a `number` for cases when the value is unknown or out of range.
 >
 > ```ts
 > const itemSize = (index: number): number => ITEMS_SIZE_ARRAY[index] || 0
 > ```

-> 💡 The `itemSize` function should be memoized to avoid unnecessary recalculations of the items' positions table.
+> 💡 The `itemSize` function should be memoized to avoid unnecessary recalculations of the items’ positions table.
 >
 >  <details>
 >
 >    <summary>
->      Show how the items' positions table is calculated.
+>      Show how the items’ positions table is calculated.
 >    </summary>
 >    <br/>
 >
-> Each time when `itemCount` or `itemSize` function changes the hook calculates an array of the items' end positions by accumulating items' sizes.
+> Each time when `itemCount` or `itemSize` function changes the hook calculates an array of the items’ end positions by accumulating items’ sizes.
 Consider this example:
 >
 > ```ts
 > const ITEM_SIZE_ARRAY = [30, 10, 40, 50, 20]